nalomran/pubmed2doc/README.md

     + -mxdate: custom end or maximum publication date (OPTIONAL)"

+    + is_abstract: include abstract to your search results

 * #### List All Module Parameters

     - You can list all the module parameters by running the following command: